This page will guide you through the creation of a production-ready StackGres cluster using your custom configuration.

 The SGObjectStorage CRs are used to configure how backups are being taken.

-The following command shows and example configuration using Google Cloud Storage:
+The following command shows an example configuration using Google Cloud Storage:

 apiVersion: stackgres.io/v1beta1